Whenever we think of manufacturing, usually there are three main stages of it:

 - Finished goods

-Work in Progress (WIP) usually includes- components, assemblies, semi finished products and assemblies waiting periods.
-In order to minimize the possibilities of shortages it is natural to have a WIP buffers between manufacturing operations.
-WIP solution using Automatic Identification and Data Capture Technologies is for effectively tracking the assemblies, flow of material and products.
+Work in Progress (WIP) usually includes- components, assemblies, semi-finished products and assemblies waiting periods.
+In order to minimize the possibilities of shortages, it is natural to have a WIP buffer between manufacturing operations.
+WIP solution (Barcode Scanner) using Automatic Identification and Data Capture Technologies is for effectively tracking the assemblies, flow of material and products.

 Let us know understand what is Automatic Identification and Data Capture?

 It is a broad category of technologies that is used to collect all type of information from an image, object, sound or individual without any manual entry.
-Automatic Identification and Data Capture (AIDC) systems are used to manage documents, inventory, security, delivery and assets.
+Automatic Identification and Data Capture (AIDC) systems are used to manage documents, inventory, security, delivery and assets management.

 Sectors that use Automatic Identification and Data Capture Technologies are: